VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/choose_a_workflow.md

 ```

 Why this is useful:

 - good starting point when data already has `Length`, `Width`, insertion/euler attributes
 - deterministic and easy to compare with AMAP-style conventions

 ## Workflow B: Grow Structure in Julia, Rebuild on Demand

+This workflow is ideal when you want to simulate growth in Julia with explicit control over the growth loop, and rebuild geometry on demand.
+In this case, you build the topology and set attributes in a loop, and then call `rebuild_geometry!` when you want to update the geometry:

 ```@example buildsim
 plant = let